dangphuc70/graph-tag-html/README.md

 _Programs are written as shell scripts_
 [Read me!](./UnixProjectDocument.pdf)

-Following graphs are obtained by tracking the nesting depth of a group of html tags
+Following graphs are obtained by tracking the nesting depth of a group of html tags, in three different html sources

 ![](/picture/genghisKhanCircular.JPG)